DISCLOSURE: Sourced from Russian government funded media

 Gulf War Syndrome

-The number who died of Gulf War Syndrome is certainly in the tens of thousands and those who investigated where harassed and threatened by military intelligence operatives, something Veterans Today carefully documented.
+The number who died of Gulf War Syndrome is certainly in the tens of thousands and those who investigated where harassed and threatened by military intelligence operatives, something VT carefully documented.
 It is also said, albeit not so publicly, that many have died of diseases like multiple myeloma.
 The cause of that disorder is exposure to ionizing radiation from things like partially depleted uranium projectiles, or the suspected clandestine use of prohibited fission based weapons.

 When illegal weapons are used, nuclear, biological or chemical, the military veterans who become victims are forced to die from the disease of official denial and anyone who thinks nuclear, biological and chemical arsenals aren’t deployed against targets in the Middle East is a fool.